nearform/the-micro-frontends-workshop/slides.md

 In `src` folder of the provided basic React application:

--- Create a `Nav` component that takes `links` object as props and displays links as an unordered list in `src/components/Nav.jsx` file.
+-- Create a `Nav` component that takes the `links` object as props and displays links as an unordered list in the `src/components/Nav.jsx` file.

 -- render that element inside `App.js`;

--- render the entire application via `ReactDOM.render()` method inside of `bootstrap.js ` file and import that file in `index.js` file using the `import` statement.
+-- render the entire application via the `ReactDOM.render()` method inside the `bootstrap.js ` file and import that file in the `index.js` file using the `import` statement.

 </div>